 Las Palmas, Gran Canarias, Spain

 Take the architecture and culture from Spain and plant it on an island off the northwest coast of Africa, and you’ll get the Canary Islands.
 Las Palmas, the capital city on Gran Canarias, is definitely a thriving digital nomad hotspot.

 With plenty of coworking spaces and cafes to work from, you’ll often find digital nomads set up around this city.
-Some of the most recommended coworking spaces are Roka Cafe and Work-Labs, right by the beach.
+One of the most recommended coworking spaces is Roka Cafe, right by the beach.

 You’ll get the rich Spanish culture but on an island lined with white sandy beaches and full of friendly people, including nomads and expats.
 Plus, you’ll get to experience the Canarian food, which is just *chef’s kiss*

 The best way to move throughout the city and the island is on public buses, taxis, scooters, bicycles, or walking.
 It isn’t very hard to get around the city and walking is always a great option as you can explore and see new streets.

 Las Palmas is an excellent destination for digital nomads who want to escape the winter cold.
 The sun shines bright and warms up the days from December to February.